 His stern gaze met my own, bags under his eyes showing how dedicated he was to his work; the misty gray color appeared haunted by the past lingering behind them.
 His hand ran through his salt and pepper hair, exposing streaks of gray.
-A few wrinkles etched his face here and there, with prominent ones on his forehead and a few near his eyes.
+A few wrinkles etched his face, with prominent ones on his forehead and a few near his eyes.
 His posture was rigid in his chair, not letting his back arch for even a second.

-Mother cleared her throat.
-“Hugo, we weren’t expecting you to be back.”
+Mom cleared her throat.
+“Hugo, we weren’t expecting you back.”

 “The world’s unpredictable, Suzanne.
-I easily apprehended the criminals this morning,” Father drank a sip from his black coffee.
+I easily apprehended the criminals this morning,” Father sipped his black coffee.

 “What was it this time?
 A rival gang?”
 Gran asked.